jeffchiou/obsidiflip/README.md

 ## Troubleshooting

+### Note type not showing

 If your note type isn't showing under the obsidian to anki plugin settings, you have to either uninstall and reinstall the plugin, add the note types manually, or mod the plugin using [this commit](https://github.com/Pseudonium/Obsidian_to_Anki/pull/301).
 See [this issue](https://github.com/Pseudonium/Obsidian_to_Anki/issues/252) for details.

+### Wrong field order

+If your fields aren't in the right order, do this:
+1. Close Obsidian
+2. Reposition the fields in Anki with Tools -> Manage Note Types -> Fields -> Reposition.
+This requires a deck re-sync.
+3. In the Obsidian-to-Anki plugin folder, look at `data.json` and the `fields_dict` section.
+Reorder the fields here for your note type and save and close.
+4. Reopen Obsidian and do an Obsidian-to-Anki sync.
+5. Reopen `data.json` and double check the field order is correct.

 [^1]: Generated by Stable Diffusion locally on my laptop RTX 3080, which has 16gb of VRAM!
 Prompt was a variant of "thin shiny sharp black obsidian flashcards with shiny gold neurons on the front."